 Look for water-holding ingredients like glycerin, hyaluronic acid, and glycols to restore your skin’s water balance.
 Avène Thermal Spring Water ($9) and Heritage Store Rosewater and Glycerin ($10.99) are fantastic for delivering much-needed water to your skin throughout the day.

 You might also want to try an antioxidant spray like Dermalogica Antioxidant Hydramist ($11.50) to neutralise the damaging free radicals from urban pollution that your skin picked up during your morning commute.

-One of the telltale signs of age is wrinkly hands.
+One of the is wrinkly hands.
 The skin on your hands often ages faster than facial skin too, since it’s thinner, catches a lot of sun, and is frequently ignored.

 L'Occitane Shea Butter hand cream ($12) and Eucerin Daily Hydration Broad Spectrum SPF 30 ($5.45) are fast-absorbing, nongreasy options that are perfect for keeping next to your keyboard.
 Use hand cream every time you wash your hands and your skin will thank you.